alexvranceanu/docker/swarm-example-voting-app/README.md

 Getting started in AWS
 ---------------

-If you're using a fresh AWS account (you can [create a free account](https://aws.amazon.com)), you will need to first initialize your account by creating a free Centos-7 instance and creating a SSH Key Pair.
+(30 minutes): If you're using a fresh AWS account (you can [create a free account](https://aws.amazon.com)), you will need to first initialize your account by creating a free Centos-7 instance and creating a SSH Key Pair.
 The tutorial in this page requires your AWS account to be subscribed to the "Centos-7" AMI.

 1. Login to your AWS account